Null Hypothesis Significance Testing

 • The interaction term has an estimated coefficient of -11.0 ice dollars, significant at the p-value of ≈ 0.026.
 This finding indicates that the effect of presenting a CI visualization is moderated by the addition of extra text.
 Specifically, this coefficient represents the difference in the effect of seeing a CI versus a PI for people who saw extra text as compared to just the standard text.
 Since the estimate of 29.4 for interval_CI represents the effect of seeing a CI as opposed to a PI if the text included only information about the visualization (i.e., text_extra = 0), then to calculate the estimated slope for the effect of CI if the text included information about both types of intervals (i.e., text_extra = 1), we compute 29.365514 + -10.963395 = 18.4.
 Thus the boost in WTP obtained by presenting a CI vs. a PI is attenuated if the text included with the visualization contains information about both CIs and PIs.
 That is, the optimism that participants gain by seeing a CI can be attenuated if the text provides information about CIs and PIs to put the CI in context.

-We can have the marginaleffects package do these simple slope calculations for us via the slopes() function that we learned about in Module 14.
+We can use the marginaleffects package to perform these simple slope calculations for us via the slopes() function that we learned about in Module 14.
 The table below provides us with the effect of type of interval on WTP when the participant received only the visualization text and when the participant received the extra text.
 Notice the estimate matches what we calculated by hand above, with the added benefit here that we also get a standard error for the simple slopes as well as a 95% CI.

 slopes(model2,

-variables = "interval_CI", by = "text_extra", conf_level = .95) |>
+variables = "interval_CI", by = "text_extra", conf_level = 0.95, df = "residual") |>

 as_tibble() |>